jeffhandley/QuickReactions/_tutorial/17-structure.md

 })
 </pre>

-After killing the running Gulp process, ensuring the `/lib` folder is deleted, and restarting Gulp, ~~everything should be back to working~~ finish the steps below and everything should be back to working.
-This gives us a new structure that will be easier to work with.
+After killing the running Gulp process, ensuring the `/lib` folder is deleted, and restarting Gulp, we're almost back to working.
+There are just a few more details to finish below.
+The end result will be a new structure that will be easier to work with.

 <pre>
     /                   - Configuration and other general files